Data Sets for Quantitative Research

 - Cross National Time Series data archive (on CD-ROM; available for checkout.)
 See description.

 How to get Datasets

-1. Download from a website to your computer.
+1. BEST – Download from a website to your computer.

-The best way to get datasets is to download them directly from an online data archive to your computer.
-MU faculty, staff and students may download datasets directly from ICPSR and also from the Roper Center for Public Opinion Research (see menu links in navigation box on the left).
-There is no limit to the number of files you may download.
+The most convenient way to obtain data is to download it from a web-based data archive.
+MU faculty, staff and students may freely download datasets from ICPSR and also from the Roper Center for Public Opinion Research (see tabs above).
 There are also many more sources for data on the internet, some of which are freely available, and others which can be licensed for a fee.

-2. If data is not available online, check out a CD-ROM from MU Libraries
+2. If data is not available online, check out a CD or DVD from MU Libraries

 Inter-University Consortium for Political and Social Research